Heterogeneous Wasserstein Discrepancy for Incomparable Distributions: Numerical experiments

-This experiment, which details are provide in the appendix, aims to evaluate the robustness of GW, SGW RI-SGW, and DSE to isometry in terms of classification accuracy.
-To that purpose we employ the Shape Retrieval Contest (SHREC'2010) correspondence dataset \citep{Bronstein_shrec2010}.
-It includes $3$ shape classes (see Figure~\ref{fig:robustnessshapes}) with $9$ different transformations and the null shape (no transformation).
+This experiment, whose details are provided in Appendix~\ref{appendix-training_details}, aims to evaluate the robustness of SGW and HWD (the computationally efficient methods) to different transformations in terms of classification accuracy.
+To that purpose we employ the Shape Retrieval Contest (SHREC'2010) correspondence dataset, see~\cite{Bronstein_shrec2010}.
+It includes high resolution (10K-50K) triangular meshes.
+The shapes are of $3$ classes (see Figure~\ref{fig:robustnessshapes} in Appendix~\ref{appendix_more_xp}) with $9$ different transformations and the null shape (no transformation).
 Each transformation is applied up to five strength levels (weak to strong).
-We consider all strengths of the isometry transformation along with the null shape for each class leading to a number of $18$ samples.
+Along with the null shape, we consider all strengths of the "isometry", "topology", "scale", "shotnoise" transformations leading to $63$ samples.
 We perform a 1-NN classification.
-As the correspondence benchmark is of high resolution (10k-50K 3D meshes), we sample $n=1000$ vertices on each shape to compute the similarity matrix.
 Obtained performances over $10$ runs are depicted in Figure \ref{fig:res_invarianceKNN}.
-They highlight the ability of DSE to be robust to isometry perturbations.
-DSE achieves similar performances as GW but with far less computation time (see Figure \ref{fig:running_time_shape_3d_3d}).
+They highlight the ability of HWD to be robust to perturbations.
+HWD achieves slightly better mean classification accuracy than SGW with a competitive computation time (see Figure \ref{fig:running_time_shape_3d_3d}).
+Notice that GW and RISGW are unable to run under reasonable time-budget constraint.